bryanbharper/philectrosophy/src/Server/public/blog.posts/gunky-atoms.md

 (3.5) &nbsp; Compositional nihilism is false. [from 1 & 4, modus tollens]

 Premises (3.2) and (3.3) are just definitional.
 (3.4) and (3.5) are logically entailed by what's preceded.
 So the only premise available for objection is (3.1).
-Premise (3.1) emerges from the intuition that when we picture a gunky world, we can imagine stuff in in it, e.g., gunk shaped spheres and cubes.
+Premise (3.1) emerges from the intuition that when we picture a gunky world, we can imagine stuff in it, e.g., gunk shaped spheres and cubes.
 It should also be noted that premise (3.1) depends on gunk being metaphysically possible in the first place.
 So far, however, we've seen no reason to question this.

 ### 4 &nbsp; Response
 <p class="subtitle is-4">4.1 &nbsp; Are Gunk Worlds Empty?</p>